jens-brand/cbpi-mqtt/README.md

-# MQTT Plugin for CraftBeerPi 3.0
+# Advanced MQTT Plugin for CraftBeerPi 3.0

 This plugins allows to connect to an MQTT Message broker to receive sensor data and invoke actors.

+In the advanced version the payload which is sent to the actors can be configured as property.
+Furthermore there is an additional actor named MQTTActor_Compressor which can be used to control refrigerators with compressors.
+You can define a compressor delay which is just a safeguard to ensure the compressor does not cycle on and off too quickly.

 ## Installation